mcdexio/mcdex-references/en/perpetual-tech.md

 createPool(uint256 amount)
 ```

-Open asset pool by deposit to amm.
+Open asset pool by deposit to AMM.
 Only available when pool is empty.

 ```javascript
 buy(uint256 amount, uint256 limitPrice, uint256 deadline)
 ```

-Buy position from amm.
+Buy position from AMM.
 It could be open or close or both based on which side of position a trader owns.

-LimitPrice is the upperbound of bid price.
+LimitPrice is the upper bound of bid price.
 Deadline is a unix-timestamp in seconds.
 Any unsatisfied condition will fail trading transaction.

 ```javascript
 sell(uint256 amount, uint256 limitPrice, uint256 deadline)
 ```

-Similar to buy, but limitPrice is the lowerbond of bid price.
+Similar to buy, but limitPrice is the lower bound of bid price.

 ```javascript
 addLiquidity(uint256 amount)
 ```

-Add liquidity to amm asset pool.
-See design of amm for details.
+Add liquidity to AMM asset pool.
+See design of AMM for details.

 ```javascript
 removeLiquidity(uint256 shareAmount)
 ```

-Remove liquidity to amm asset pool.
-See design of amm for details.
+Remove liquidity to AMM asset pool.
+See design of AMM for details.

 ```javascript